9 Water supply and wastewater treatment emission factors

 9.3.3 Assumptions, limitations and uncertainties

-We calculated these emission factors on the best available data using industry-wide sources and international default factors where appropriate.
+We calculated these emission factors on the available data using industry-wide sources and international default factors where appropriate.
 As the wastewater emissions include electricity emissions, the same electricity emissions uncertainties carry through.
 Table 9.8 details the uncertainties with this source category.

 Table 9.8: Uncertainties with wastewater treatment emission source category